Splitting fields and general differential Galois theory: Constructed fields

-\begin{statement} Let $L$ be constructed, then any differentially finitely generated subring in $L$ is locally simple. \end{statement} \begin{proof} For any constructed field $L$ the following property holds: any differential homomorphism of the field $K$ to a differentially closed field can be extended to $L$.
-Thus our field can be embedded to the field from theorem~\ref{DCFatomic}.
-From that the desired follows. \end{proof}
+\begin{proposition} Let $L$ be a constructed differential field over $K$.
+Then any differentially finitely generated $K$-subalgebra of $L$ is locally simple. \end{proposition} \begin{proof} Any constructed differential field $L$ has the following property: for any differential homomorphism of the field $K$ into a differentially closed field there exists an extension of it to $L$.
+Therefore our field can be embedded into the field in Theorem~\ref{DCFatomic}, whence the desired result follows. \end{proof}

-\begin{statement} Let $L$ be constructed and $\{\,B_\alpha\,\}$ be family of generators.
-Let for each $\alpha$ some package $\pi_\alpha$ be fixed and $F$ is a differentially finitely generated subfield in $L$.
-Then there exists a differentially finitely generated closed subfield $F'$ containing $F$. \end{statement} \begin{proof} Since $F$ differentially finitely generated, then it belongs to the field generated by some algebras $B_{\alpha_1},\ldots,B_{\alpha_k}$.
-Let $F'$ be the field generated by this family and their packages.
-It is clear that $F'$ satisfies all desired properties. \end{proof}
+\begin{proposition} Let $L$ be a constructed differential field over $K$ with some family of generating $K$-algebras $\{\,B_\alpha\,\}$.
+Suppose that for each $\alpha$ some package $\pi_\alpha$ is fixed, and let $F$ be some subfield of $L$ that is differentially finitely generated over $K$.
+Then there exists a closed subfield $F'$ containing $F$ that is differentially finitely generated over $K$. \end{proposition} \begin{proof} Since the field $F$ is differentially finitely generated, it is contained in the field generated by some rings $B_{\alpha_1},\ldots,B_{\alpha_k}$.
+We consider as the differential field $F'$ the field generated by these algebras and their packages.
+We now see that it satisfies the required properties. \end{proof}

-\begin{statement} Let $L$ be constructed, then $L$ is constructed over any differentially finitely generated subfield. \end{statement} \begin{proof} Let $F$ be differentially finitely generated subfield in $L$.
-Then from the previous statement it follows that there is differentially finitely generated closed subfield $F'$ containing $F$.
-Thus, statement~\ref{pocketclose} says that $L$ is constructed over $F'$.
-From statement~\cite[chapter~III, sec.~10, prop.~7(b)]{Kl} it follows that $F'$ is constructed over $F$.
-Therefore, $L$ constructed over $F$. \end{proof}
+\begin{proposition} Let $L$ be a constructed differential field over $K$.
+Then $L$ is constructed over any subfield of it that is differentially finitely generated over $K$. \end{proposition} \begin{proof} Let $F$ be differentially finitely generated subfield of $L$.
+Then by Proposition~\ref{constrclos} there exists a closed subfield $F'$ containing $F$ that is differentially finitely generated over $K$.
+Consequently, by Proposition~\ref{pocketclose} $L$ is constructed over $F'$.
+In turn, it follows from Proposition~7(b) in~\textsection~10 of~Ch.~III in~\cite{Kl} that $F'$ is constructed over $F$, and therefore $L$ is also constructed over $F$. \end{proof}

-The following result in model theory is known as Ressayre's theorem~\cite[chapter~10, sec.~4, theor.~10.18]{Pz}, we shall prove its algebraic analogue.
+The following result in model theory is known as Ressayre's theorem(see~\cite[chapter~10, sec.~4, theor.~10.18]{Pz}); we present its algebraic analogue.

-\begin{theorem} Let $L$ and $F$ be constructed differentially closed fields, then they are isomorphic to each other. \end{theorem} \begin{proof} Let $\{\,L_\alpha\,\}$ and $\{\,F_\beta\,\}$ be a constructions on $L$ and $F$, respectively.
-Also we assume that a family of generators and a their packages are fixed for both fields.
-Then consider the following set
+\begin{theorem} Let $L$ and $F$ be differentially closed fields that are constructed over $K$.
+Then they are isomorphic. \end{theorem} \begin{proof} Let construction of the field $L$ and $F$ be $\{\,L_\alpha\,\}$ and $\{\,F_\beta\,\}$, respectively.
+We also assume that some families of generating $K$-algebra are fixed on them and their packages are defined.
+Then we consider the following set: